✉️ Subscribe to get food business growth tips, business inspiration, and event invites.

 To get a food safety certification, submit the appropriate documentation to the health department, including:

 You can also ask the appropriate jurisdiction about receiving a temporary food permit in Louisiana.
 You’ll also need information regarding the Louisiana Department of Health Permit to operate renewal process, which you can obtain from the Louisiana board of health regulations.
-Note that the regulations may vary for fish and other high-risk food items monitored by the Louisiana Department of Health and Sanitation.
+Note that the regulations may vary for fish and other high-risk food items monitored by the Louisiana Department of Health and Sanitation, as these foods do not fall under cottage food law.

 There is no state requirement for a cottage food license.
 So, check with local or parish authorities for regional requirements.
 You don’t need a Louisiana department of health food permit for cottage food sales.